-The top contributors during the period came from EWIT's private holdings and established businesses operating in technology-enabled sectors.
-Specifically, SpaceX and PsiQuantum experienced valuation increases following new funding rounds at higher valuations, providing a material uplift to NAV.
+The top contributors during the period came from EWIT's private holdings and established disruptors in tech-enabled sectors.
+Specifically, SpaceX and PsiQuantum benefitted from new funding rounds at higher valuations, providing a material uplift to NAV.
 The managers say that these revaluations reflect not only progress in their respective fields (aerospace and quantum computing), but also investor appetite for game-changing technologies despite wider market caution.